Hu-Fi/Mr.Market-V2/README.md

 2. Add storage
 - In the Add Storage section, select the Postgres Database option available to you.
 The Vercel integration will create and provision a Postgres database, and you should manually connect it to your new projects.
 - Do the same for Redis.
-3. Add environment variables
-- In this section, you will add the subsequent exchange credentials for the `tse-backend` application.
-(Project -> Settings -> Environment Variables)

 # License